 The beauty of this book lies in the fact that it will help you when you are feeling dull, depressed, and stuck.

 Judith, through her powerful writing, provides ways of how one can heal their wounded soul.
 The book will help you explore the deeper spiritual meaning of life.
 And mind you, all of this can be achieved by doing yoga that’s what Judith convinces her readers through this enticing book.

 Polish up your psyche and belief system by purchasing Eastern Body, Western Mind.
 You will end up learning a unique connection between Eastern philosophy and Western medicine.

 25. Head Over Heels by Rachel Scott

-The book is packed with wisdoms and yoga practices that will help you sail through the storm of dating life and relationships with our loved ones.
+The book is packed with wisdom and yoga practices that will help you sail through the storm of dating life and relationships with your loved ones.
 By the end of the read, you will feel more empowered, confident, and independent.

-Follow the guide and avail the opportunity to live a happier, brighter, and healthier life.
+Follow the guide and avail yourself the opportunity to live a happier, brighter, and healthier life.

 Surely, there is no shortage of yoga books on the market.
 And here we talked about the best ones that every Yoga lover must consider investing in.